paulocoe/amazon-rekognition-test-case/README.md

 Just type the number of the desired option.

-Options 1-4 will require you to provide the image/video full path in order to process.
+Options 1-3 will require you to provide the image's full path in order to process.
-Option 4 will generate a JobId wich should be used when requesting for Option 5.
+Option 4 will require the S3 bucket name and file name to generate a JobId wich should be used when requesting for Option 5.

 ### Issues/Questions
 I Hope this project can help Software Engineers that need to quickly setup integrations with Rekognition.